 For example:

-1. a low-quality link building service may have generated them
+- A low-quality link building service may have generated them

-2. You may have been on the wrong end of a negative SEO attack
+- You may have been on the wrong end of a negative SEO attack

-3. a site you built links on was repurposed as part of a PBN
+- A site you built links on was repurposed as part of a PBN

-The good news is it’s typically easy to spot PBN links.
-You just need to use an SEO tool to see information about the websites that link for you.
+The good news is it's typically easy to spot PBN links.
+You just need to use an SEO tool to see information about the websites that link to you.
 You can then look for unnatural links.

 When performing backlink audits for clients, we use Ahrefs to spot bad links.